Skip to main content

 Complaints are generally resolved quickly

-Almost 90% of complaints are resolved within 10 business days.
+Approximately 75% of complaints are resolved in the first stage of our complaint handling process.
 However some complaints may take some weeks or months, especially if they are complex.

 A resolution can be reached at any stage

-Many complaints are resolved after the first or second stage.
-If a resolution can’t be reached at any point in the process, we will move the complaint to the next stage.
+Many complaints are resolved after initial referral.
+If a resolution can’t be reached at this point in the process, we will move the complaint to the next stage.

 Start: Make a complaint